xiaofeizidahuoji/MH-MoE/README.md

 # MH-MoE
 The implementation of "Leveraging Heterogeneous Experts with Advantageous Pattern Memory Learning for Traffic Prediction".

+### Dataset
+Download the dataset from [Google Drive](https://drive.google.com/file/d/16MvSnIi6hX3G7kiR_el-FQbYCdSuw80T/view?usp=sharing).
+Move the downloaded dataset to the 'data/' directory.
+Extract the dataset to ensure the files are organized under the 'data/' directory.

 ### Training Instructions
 To train the model, modify the parameters in `run_moe.sh`.
 The framework will automatically perform training and testing.